Quilted fabric, neoprene, taffeta, fabric scraps

 A textile installation exploring the constrictions the Chinese government places on Chinese people through internet censorship thus eliminating their freedom of speech.
 In China, the internet is heavily censored especially from Western media.
 Websites and apps like Facebook, Instagram, Twitter, Google and many more are blocked in China allowing the government to control the Chinese people through their own websites and apps such as Wechat and Weibo in which they govern and are able to track people's use and private information.
 Accessing the blocked sites require a VPN.
 Searching blacklisted keywords in Chinese search engines such as 'human rights', 'democracy', 'freedom of speech' and 'Tiananmen Square Protests of 1989' yield little to no results.

 Chinese Laundry is installed on the balcony of my auntie's apartment in China emphasising the power the Chinese government has over it's people even in the privacy of their own home.
 Although I am of Chinese descent however I was raised in Australia and I did not know much about the politics of China and would always associate the country as a place of where I'm from and a place full of shopping.
-After my own questioning of the reasoning of internet censorship in China as I would always have to download a VPN before I came, I discovered the harsh reality of the constricting environment China was.
+After my own questioning of the reasoning of internet censorship in China as I would always have to download a VPN before I came, I discovered the harsh reality of the constricting environment China was and still is.

 Neoprene, mesh, ribbing